Key Quote

 RURAL DECLINE & MODERNITY

-The poem was published in 1966, during a period of rapid modernisation in rural Ireland.
+The poem was published in 1966, during a period of rapid modernisationmodernisation — The process of adapting to modern methods and technology in rural Ireland.
 Traditional farming methods were being replaced by mechanisation, and sons were increasingly leaving farms for education and urban careers.
-Heaney's poem captures this broader social shift: the son's departure from farming is not just personal but represents the decline of an entire way of life.
+Heaney's poem captures this broader social shift: the son's departure from farming is not just personal but represents the declinedecline — A gradual weakening or deterioration of an entire way of life.

 Key Words